rg-wood/salt-lion/README.md

 ## Appendix 1: Design Notes

+### Simplifications

-For simplicity, [Health](#health) and [Resolve](#resolve) are the totals of two attributes, rather than their average.
-This means they are double the values expected from the Year Zero SRD, so damages must increase as well.
+[Health](#health) and [Resolve](#resolve) are the totals of two attributes, rather than their average.
+This means they are double the values expected from the Year Zero SRD, so damages are roughly doubled as well.